tslumley/rata/README.md

 ## Responses analysed together or apart

-Still in development but somewhat usable, building on 'rimu', a package for inference with multiple-response data
+Building on 'rimu', a package for inference with multiple-response data

 Two main modelling approaches